-There is no such thing as a hidden cost, there are however services or needs that if you do not take into consideration from the start if they appear, and if you do not have a backup budget for these types of things, it won’t be so good for you.
+There is no such thing as a “hidden cost”.
+However, there are services or needs that if you do not consider from the start, having a backup budget for these types of things will come in handy.

 As this is a general question, let’s dive into it, as each type of project has different specifications you should consider when you start any project.

-Depending on your website type, you really need to consider the traffic that the server needs to be able to accommodate for you so your website can still work under pressure (high traffic, which usually comes in packs due to paid ads or really good content strategy).
-Usually, web hosting providers sell cheap hosting options with the availability of let’s say 100 people going on your website at the same time, that means your website is capable of holding up to 100 people at the same specific loading time, the 101 person needs to wait until that “port” opens up, so he can load the content of the page also.
+Depending on your website type, you need to consider the traffic that the server needs to accommodate for you so your website can still work under pressure (high traffic, which usually comes in packs due to paid ads or excellent content strategy).
+Usually, web hosting providers sell cheap hosting options with the availability of, let’s say, 100 people going on your website at the same time, which means your website is capable of holding up to 100 people at the same specific loading time, the 101 person needs to wait until that “port” opens up, so he can load the content of the page also.

-Taking this into consideration, choose your hosting options wisely because if you launch an ads campaign and you get 1000 people at the same time… they will have to wait a few seconds until the ports are opening for them, and that could mean a lost customer because people usually leave the website if it does not load fast enough.
-If it takes longer than 3 seconds to load you have to take into consideration the possibility that your website is losing clients and is costing you money also (as the ads usually are PPC-pay per click).
+Taking this into consideration, choose your hosting options wisely because if you launch an ads campaign.
+You get 1000 people at the same time.
+So they will have to wait a few seconds until the ports are opening for them, which could mean a lost customer because people usually leave the website if it does not load fast enough.
+So if it takes longer than 3 seconds to load, you have to consider the possibility that your website is losing clients and is costing you money (as the ads usually are PPC-pay per click).

-Here are just some of the minimum security measures that you need to keep in mind when choosing a hosting.
+Here are just some of the minimum security measures you need to consider when choosing a hosting.

 - spam filtering